Cooking With Bliss

 1. After the frozen shrimp have been thawed, cleaned, and thoroughly dried, season with kosher salt, black pepper, and Cajun seasoning.

-4. Quickly spoon the oil butter mixture over the shrimp and add freshly squeezed lemon juice, transfer shrimp to a serving bowl or platter and garnish with cilantro or parsley.
+4. Quickly baste the oil butter mixture over the shrimp and add freshly squeezed lemon juice, transfer shrimp to a serving bowl or platter and garnish with cilantro or parsley.

 seared shrimp on white serving platter

-Place cooked shrimp in an airtight container with a tight-fitting lid and refrigerate for up to 2 days.
+Store cooked shrimp in an airtight container in the fridge for up to 2 days.

 FAQs